gwu-libraries/python-camp/textbook/homework.md

     :align: center
     ````
 12. Drag the notebook file from its location on your computer into the provided space (or click `Choose files` and select the file from the file navigator). **Make sure the file has the exact same name as in the list of files on the previous GitHub repo screen.**
-13. Click the green `Commit` button at the bottom of the screen to complete the upload.
+13. Click the green `Commit Changes` button at the bottom of the screen to complete the upload.

     ````{image} img/homework/assignment-repo-3.png
     :alt: GitHub screen with a green button that reads "Commit."